Skip to content

 Ctrl+D Exit the TUI.

-F6 Pause the active bot run from the operator panel, when available.
+F6 Pause the active bot run.

-F7 Resume the active bot run from the operator panel, when available.
+F7 Resume the active bot run.

-F8 Approve the active bot request from the operator panel, when available.
+F8 Approve the active bot request.

 Slash commands